 Can defaulted student loans be forgiven?
-Most programs require you to get out of default first, then apply for forgiveness.
+Most programs require you first get out of default, then apply for forgiveness.

 Can you get student loan forgiveness if you are in default?

-Federal student loan borrowers who are permanently disabled or attended a sham school remain eligible for student loan forgiveness even if their loans are in default.
-But public service workers and teachers must be out of default and in good standing before they qualify for the Teacher Loan Forgiveness or Public Service Loan Forgiveness Program.
+Borrowers who are permanently disabled or attended a sham school remain eligible for student loan forgiveness even if their loans are in default.
+But public service workers and teachers have to be out of default and in good standing before they qualify for the Teacher Loan Forgiveness or Public Service Loan Forgiveness Program.

 There aren’t any formal private defaulted student loan forgiveness programs.
 But some lenders will write the debt off if the primary borrower dies or can no longer work due to mental or physical disability.
 Typically, the best option to deal with private student loans after they default or are charged off is to negotiate a settlement.

 How do I get defaulted student loan forgiveness?

 Borrowers who default on their federal loans can use two processes to dig out: rehabilitation and consolidation.
 Once in good standing, their formerly defaulted debt becomes eligible for student loan forgiveness programs.

 The student loan rehabilitation program gives borrowers one-shot to get federal student loans out of default.
 Once enrolled, borrowers have ten months to make nine payments towards the defaulted loans.
 After all program requirements are met, the loans are returned to good standing and transferred to a student loan servicer.
 From there, you can work with the new company to start the pathway towards loan forgiveness.

 Following a recent change to the student loan collection process, most borrowers in default will work with the Default Resolution Group to enroll in the loan rehabilitation program.

 Also, borrowers who enroll in the rehab program during the student loan freeze will get credit towards the nine required on-time payments — even if they never pay.
 But once the payment pause ends, they’ll need to make any remaining payments to complete the program.